Andres8bit/Learn/README.md

 # Learn is the name of my personal programming language.
-Designed as a way to explore the creation of programming Language specificatin.
-It is designed as a Language that is simply to pick up for first time programmers.
-With a focuse on reienforcing good memory management habits, while being simpled and paired down enough to be quick to pick up and explore.
+Designed as a way to explore the creation of a programming Language specification.
+It is designed With a focus on reinforcing good memory management habits, while being simple and paired down enough to be quick to pick up and explore for first time programmers.
+While still providing plenty of flexabilty for large projects.